Paulanerus/TextVariantExplorer/README.md

 ## Citation

-If you use TextVariantExplorer in your research, please cite it using the information provided in the [CITATION.cff](CITATION.cff) file.
+If you use the TextVariant Explorer in your research, please cite it using the information provided in the [CITATION.cff](CITATION.cff) file.

 ## Support